beatrizsmerino/adventjs/challenge-02/README.md

-# Challenge 02:
-# Help the elf to list the gifts
+# Challenge 02:</br>Help the elf to list the gifts

 What a mess 😵!
 An elf is helping Santa Claus.
 He thought it would come to him already ordered from each gift how many units he should get.... and he got a letter ✉️ Help him out!